Freda L. Wolfson: Early life and education

-Legal career
+Career

-Following law school graduation, Wolfson worked in private practice in New Jersey from 1979 – 1986 at the firms Lowenstein, Sandler, Kohl, Fisher & Boylan and Clapp & Eisenberg.
+Following law school graduation, Wolfson worked in private practice in New Jersey from 1979 to 1986 at the firms Lowenstein, Sandler, Kohl, Fisher & Boylan and Clapp & Eisenberg.
 Following her retirement from the federal bench, Wolfson rejoined her previous law firm, now known as Lowenstein Sandler, as a partner in the firm and as Chair of the firm's alternative dispute resolution group.

-Federal judicial career
+Federal judicial service

 Wolfson began her federal judicial career as a United States magistrate judge of the United States District Court for the District of New Jersey.
-Wolfson was appointed to an eight-year term in 1986 and was re-appointed again in 1994 before serving another full eight-year term before her nomination as a United States district judge in 2002.
+Wolfson was appointed to an eight-year term in 1986 and was re-appointed again in 1994 before serving another full eight-year term before her becoming an Article III judge in 2002.

-Wolfson was nominated to the United States District Court for the District of New Jersey by President George W. Bush on August 1, 2002, to a seat vacated by Nicholas H. Politan.
+Wolfson was nominated to the United States District Court for the District of New Jersey by President George W. Bush on August 1, 2002, to a seat vacated by Judge Nicholas H. Politan.
 Wolfson was confirmed by the Senate on November 14, 2002.
 She received her commission on December 4, 2002.
 She became Chief Judge on May 16, 2019, after the retirement of Jose L. Linares.
 She retired on February 1, 2023, and returned to private practice.